Robust Queueing for Single-Server Queues with Abandonment: Introduction

+\begin{itemize} \item \textbf{A stationary RQ formulation for abandonment queues.} Starting from the exact reverse-time representation, we express the approximation as a deterministic scalar fixed point.
+The fixed point separates the construction into an effective-input drift, an effective-input variance, a robustness calibration, and a one-dimensional solve.

+\item \textbf{A drift approximation with an explicit renewal correction.} For Poisson arrivals, predictable thinning gives an exact compensator for effective arrivals.
+For renewal arrivals, we identify the discrepancy as a Palm/time-average correction and show that its mean is negligible on the optimizer scales relevant to the RQ heavy-traffic limits.

+\item \textbf{Two variance surrogates.} The first RQ surrogate treats effective input as a renewal-reward process evaluated at a deterministic time change.
+The refined surrogate introduces a scale-dependent variance-reduction function $w_{c,k}$ that quantifies how abandonment feedback suppresses effective-input variability over longer horizons.

+\item \textbf{Asymptotic analysis and calibration.} We prove heavy-traffic limits for the $GI/GI/1{+}GI$ model and for both RQ fixed points.
+A single formulation recovers the underloaded, critical, and overloaded scales, with the boundary determined by the order $k$ of the first nonzero derivative of the patience distribution at the origin.
+The critical limits calibrate the robustness parameter $b$; the underloaded calibration $b=\sqrt{2}$ is recovered as a limit, while the overloaded leading order is independent of $b$.

+\item \textbf{Numerical and network evidence.} The refined algorithm is compared with established benchmarks over a broad parameter grid.
+We also give a heuristic tandem extension that feeds an approximation of the upstream departure IDC into the downstream RQ calculation. \end{itemize}

-The remainder of the paper is organized as follows.
-Section~2 reviews robust queueing for the $G/GI/1$ model and develops a reverse-time representation for the $GI/GI/1{+}GI$ virtual waiting time.
-Section~3 develops drift approximations for the effective net input.
-Sections~4 and~5 present the crude and refined RQ approximations, respectively, and discuss calibration of the RQ parameter.
-Section~6 reports numerical experiments for single queues and tandem configurations, comparing against classical diffusion and bounds-based approximations.
+The rest of the paper is organized as follows.
+Section~\ref{sec:prelim} reviews ordinary RQ, develops the effective-input representation for queues with abandonment, and summarizes the approximation pipeline.
+Section~\ref{sec:drift_approx} constructs the drift surrogate.
+Section~\ref{sec:RQ_ab1} gives the first RQ algorithm and its calibration.
+Section~\ref{sec:var} derives the variance-reduction function and the refined RQ algorithm.
+Section~\ref{sec:numerical} reports the numerical experiments, and Section~\ref{sec:conclusion} concludes.
+The appendices review benchmark methods, describe the tandem and secondary-measure heuristics, and contain the proofs.